100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 • Mandalas and Shapes:

-• Mandalas are round patterns that stand for balance and wholeness.
+• Mandalas are circular patterns that represent balance and wholeness.

-• Geometric shapes use lines and angles to create cool, symmetrical art.
+• Geometric shapes utilize lines and angles to create visually appealing, symmetrical art.

 • Mythical and Cultural Designs: